PSA Civic Leadership High School Launches New Theme

 Superintendent of CREC Schools Tim Sullivan said, “Under Mr. Larson’s leadership, PSA Civic Leadership High School plays an important role in the greater Hartford region.
 They are empowering young people to see themselves as agents of change, making a difference in the local community and beyond.”

 PSA Civic Leadership High School is one of 16 CREC magnet schools and educates students in grades 9 through 12 in a state-of-the-art facility on King Street in Enfield.
 It remains committed to graduating students with the knowledge and skills they need to be successful in college and the workplace.

 Students who wish to attend PSA Civic Leadership High School must apply to the school through the Greater Hartford Regional School Choice Office lottery, which is accepting applications through February 28, 2018.
 For more information about the school and a link to the lottery application, visit www.choosepsa.org.

 The Capitol Region Education Council was established in 1966.
 Working with and for its member districts, CREC has developed a wide array of cost-effective and high-quality programs and services to meet the educational needs of children and adults in the region.
+CREC brings nearly five decades of experience in education, regional collaboration, and operations to provide innovative strategies and products that address the changings needs of school districts and their students, corporations, non-profits, and individual professions.
 CREC regularly serves 36 towns in Greater Hartford, offering more than 120 programs to more than 150,000 students annually.
-CREC manages more than 35 facilities throughout the area, including 19 interdistrict magnet schools.
-More information about CREC or CREC’s award-winning magnet schools is available at www.crec.org
+CREC manages more than 35 facilities throughout the area, including 16 interdistrict magnet schools.
+More information about CREC and CREC’s award-winning schools is available at www.crec.org.